xiv-gear-planner/xivapi-java/README.md

 - Cache mappings so they don't have to be recomputed
 - Iteration prefetch
 - Other forms of iterator (streams, lists, etc)
+- Publish package

 ### Not Complete

-- Multiple languages
+- Multiple languages (EN currently supported)
 - Querying based on method references (e.g. something like `equals(Item::getName, "My Item")`)
 - Multi-sheet searching
 - Groovy DSLs
-- Publish package